-- 6.1.1 Prior to beginning Work, all Contractor Personnel shall participate in CP authorized safety orientation, including on-site orientation presented by the Manager In Charge or designate. - 6.1.2 Any time the scope of Work, location, condition or supervision changes, Contractor Personnel may be required to attend additional safety orientation sessions. - 6.1.3 In recognition of the successful completion of such safety orientation CP will provide Contractor Personnel with an identification card, or other form of proof of completion as determined by CP from time to time.
-This identification authorizes the Contractor Personnel access to CP Property for the purposes of conducting Work.
-The identification card or other form of proof issued by CP shall be worn or be made visible at all times, or produced upon request and cannot be transferred under any circumstances.
+- 6.1.1 Prior to beginning Work, all Contractor Personnel shall participate in a CP authorized safety orientation, including on-site orientation presented by the Manager-in-charge or designate. - 6.1.2 Any time the scope of Work, location, condition or supervision changes, Contractor Personnel may be required to attend additional safety orientation sessions. - 6.1.3 After successful completion of such safety orientation, Contractors must be able to produce company identification or an eRailsafe photo identification badge authorizing access to CP property unescorted for the purposes of conducting work.
+Managers have the ability to enter the tracking code into CM (Compliance management).
+Third parties who hire subcontractors must ensure required compliance while on CP property.
+The eRailsafe identification card shall be worn or be made visible at all times, or produced upon request and cannot be transferred under any circumstances.

-7 Safety Job Briefing
+Job Safety Briefing

-- 7.1.1 Contractor Personnel shall attend all Job Briefings as and when conducted.
-Contractor Personnel shall be solely and fully responsible for understanding the content of the Job Briefing, and at a minimum shall: - (a) have an understanding of the scope of Work to be performed and an appreciation of the nature of the location, environment, and conditions where such Work is to be performed; - (b) be aware of specific or unusual hazardous condition, existing or potential and the control measures required to protect against, control, mitigate, or where possible, avoid said hazard; and - (c) have an emergency response plan/evacuation procedures. - 7.1.2 Where Co-Mingled Work is being performed, job briefings must include both CP Personnel and Contractor Personnel, and any other third parties.
-The job briefing shall identify nature and extent of the interaction between the Work being performed by Contractor Personnel, and those performed by CP Personnel or other third parties.
-Contractor Personnel shall inform CP Personnel, and any other third parties of known or potential unsafe conditions and hazards that may be created by, resulting from, or inherent in their Work and the corresponding preventative, mitigation, and/or control measures at all job briefings prior to commencing Work, or as soon as Contractor Personnel becomes aware of such conditions. - 7.1.3 In all situations, all Contractor Personnel are expected to: - (a) continually identify hazards and assess risk of hazards and to continually and clearly communicate all hazards to the Manager In Charge and to all other parties that may be affected at job briefings, and at any other time as and when appropriate or necessary; - (b) take actions that are within their assigned responsibility to eliminate or control hazards Initialed by 6
+- 7.1.1 Contractor Personnel shall attend all Job Safety Briefings as and when conducted.
+Contractor Personnel shall be solely and fully responsible for understanding the content of the Job Safety Briefing, and at a minimum shall: - (a) have an understanding of the scope of Work to be performed and an appreciation of the nature of the location, environment, and conditions where such Work is to be performed; - (b) be aware of specific or unusual hazardous condition, existing or potential and the control measures required to protect against, control, mitigate, or where possible, avoid said hazard; and - (c) Have emergency response plan/evacuation procedures.

-- and risks; and - (c) immediately notify their supervisor or the Manager In Charge of hazards that pose unacceptable risk that they are unable to eliminate or control. - 7.1.4 Where Contractor Personnel are unable to eliminate or control a hazard, Contractor Personnel shall take interim measures to protect people, property, equipment and the environment until the hazard can be properly assessed and appropriate corrective actions taken.
+- 7.1.2 Where Contractor Personnel are working directly with or in proximity (time or space) to CP Personnel, job briefings must include both CP Personnel and Contractor Personnel, and any other affected third parties.
+The Job Safety Briefing shall identify nature and extent of the interaction between the Work being performed by Contractor Personnel, and those performed by CP Personnel or other third parties.
+Contractor Personnel shall inform CP Personnel, and any other third parties of known or potential unsafe conditions and hazards that may be created by, resulting from, or inherent in their Work and the corresponding preventative, mitigation, and/or control measures at all job safety briefings prior to commencing Work, or as soon as Contractor Personnel becomes aware of such conditions. - 7.1.3 In all situations, all Contractor Personnel are expected to: - (a) continually identify hazards and assess risk of hazards and to continually and clearly communicate all hazards to the Manager-in-Charge and to all other parties that may be affected at job briefings, and at any other time as and when appropriate or necessary; - (b) take actions that are within their assigned responsibility to eliminate or control hazards and risks; and - (c) immediately notify their supervisor or the Manager-in-charge of hazards that pose unacceptable risk that they are unable to eliminate or control. - 7.1.4.
+Where Contractor Personnel are unable to eliminate or control a hazard, Contractor Personnel shall take interim measures to protect people, property, equipment and the environment until the hazard can be properly assessed and appropriate corrective actions taken.